benchMarked-Studios/nuxt2-ts-gql-starter/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+## Deployment

+Deployments are handled using Cloudflare Workers.
+The `wrangler.toml` and `workers-site/` portions of the repo describe the configuration.
+The builds are automated using Github Actions, the workflows can be found in `.github/`